ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

 ```

 **Form Post Mode:**

-Browser security handles CSRF protection differently here:
+In this mode, we can't use CSRF cookie validation because:

-- Google sends the callback as a POST request from its domain.
+- The callback comes as a cross-origin POST request from Google's domain
-- The browser blocks the `__Host-CsrfId` cookie in cross-origin POST requests.
+- Browser security blocks our `__Host-CsrfId` cookie from being sent with such requests

-- Security relies on:
+Instead, we rely on two security measures:

+- **Nonce validation:** Confirms the ID token was issued for our specific auth request
-  - **Origin validation:**  Verifies the request originates from Google.
+- **Origin validation:** Ensures the POST request comes from Google's domain

-  - **Nonce verification:**  Confirms token authenticity.
+This combination ensures that only Google can respond to our original authentication request, preventing any malicious sites from initiating or hijacking the authentication flow.

 ### Cookie Security